nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAI/README.md

    - Large amounts of data may slow response times
    - Consider limiting the scope of related data included
    - Use more specific prompts for complex questions

+4. **Image Processing Issues**
+   - Ensure images are under the 5MB size limit
+   - Check that the file format is supported (JPEG, PNG, GIF, PDF)
+   - Verify the OpenAI GPT4 Vision configuration is properly set up
+   - For better results with text extraction, provide clear images with good contrast

 ## Contributing